vlfig/test-gocd-validation/Readme.md

 test-gocd-validation
 ====================

-A simple (to avoid saying quick a dirty) way of validating your Go configuration offline.
+A simple (to avoid saying quick and dirty) way of validating your Go configuration offline.